Pennsieve/pennsieve-app-2/README.md

 ## Prerequisites

-Used to run the development server, build, and to test components.
+Used to run the development server, build, and to test components

 ### Install Yarn